sagan/simplegoproxy/README.md

 - bit 3 (`8`) : Used with bit 2 set.
 Force json "body" field to be original http rersonse string.
 - bit 4 (`16`) : Used with bit 2 set.
 Force json "body" field to be base64 string of original http rersonse.

-Additionally, if the request client sent has the `salt` query variable, it will be used as the salt in PBKDF2 key derivation.
+Additionally, if the request client sent has the `_sgp_salt` parameter, it will be used as the salt in PBKDF2 key derivation.

 To decrypt the `X-Encrpytion-Meta` header and / or the encrypted response body, see below examples.